EdoardoLaGreca/logbot/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/EdoardoLaGreca/logbot/Makefile%20CI)

-If the build fails, it's the fault of GitHub CI whose version of Go is out of date.
+If the build fails, it's probably the fault of GitHub CI whose version of Go is out of date.

 ## Roadmap